 14. History of lights of the Empire State Building

-As of today, ESB has thousands of programmable LED lights which are used to observe and celebrate important events and holidays.
+Today, ESB has thousands of programmable LED lights used to observe and celebrate important events and holidays.

-The tower lights were temporarily, shut off in November 1973 due to the energy crisis at the time and were turned on again in July 1974.
+The tower lights were temporarily shut off in November 1973 due to the energy crisis and were turned on again in July 1974.

-In 2012, Empire State Building got its new LED lighting system which can display 16 million distinct colors.
+In 2012, the Empire State Building got its new LED lighting system, displaying 16 million distinct colors.